-The type expression typexpr as 'ident denotes the same type as typexpr, and also binds the type variable ident to type typexpr both in typexpr and in the remaining part of the type.
+The type expression typexpr as 'ident denotes the same type as typexpr, and also binds the type variable ident to type typexpr both in typexpr and in other types.
+In general the scope of an alias is the same as for a named type variable, and covers the whole enclosing definition.
 If the type variable ident actually occurs in typexpr, a recursive type is created.
-Recursive types for which there exists a recursive path that does not contain an object or variant type constructor are rejected, except when the -rectypes mode is selected.
+Recursive types for which there exists a recursive path that does not contain an object or polymorphic variant type constructor are rejected, except when the -rectypes mode is selected.

-If 'ident denotes an explicit polymorphic variable, and typexpr denotes either an object or variant type, the row variable of typexpr is captured by 'ident, and quantified upon.
+If ' ident denotes an explicit polymorphic variable, and typexpr denotes either an object or polymorphic variant type, the row variable of typexpr is captured by ' ident, and quantified upon.